 3. Thirdly, are we forgiven before we ask, or are we only forgiven when we ask?

 4. And fourthly, are we a child of God when we decide we want to be, do we adopt ourselves into God’s family, or are we adopted into God’s family and made sons and daughters of God by the grace of God and what he’s done in revealing his heart through Jesus Christ and in the person and work of Jesus Christ?

-Scriptural grounding of Reality Ministries (Reality Ministries website); highly recommended.
+Theological grounding of Reality Ministries (Reality Ministries website); highly recommended.